RezaEyvazpour/RezaEyvazpour.github.io/_pages/publications.md

 ## 2020
 ------------------------------------------------------------------------------------------------------------
-* **Objective assessment of spasticity by pendulum test: a systematic review on methods of implementation and outcome measures**
+* **Objective assessment of spasticity by pendulum test: a systematic review on methods of implementation and outcome measures[Paper]**
 Fariborz rahimi, Reza Eyvazpour, Nazila Salahshour, Mahmood Reza Azghani BMCneurology